JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ![](/img/termination2.png)

-It would be a serious matter for Southwark to consider such a step, but past performance and its present situation indicates NHG will be back for more concessions and for more money.
+It would be a serious matter for Southwark to consider such a step, but given its past performance and its present situation it would be no surprise if NHG do not return, asking for more concessions and for more money.

 __Footnotes:__